maimbeeb/OnlineExam/README.md

 	Existing features

 	'Login Screen'
-		- User needs to provide login crendetials i.e Email and Password.
+		- User needs to provide login credentials i.e Email and Password.
-		- If the Email is left blank while submission will display a wrong icon.
+		- If the Email is left blank while submission it will display a wrong icon.
-		- If the Email format is not correct while submission will display a wrong icon.
+		- If the Email format is not correct while submission it will display a wrong icon.

-		- If the Password is left blank while submission will display a wrong icon.
+		- If the Password is left blank while submission it will display a wrong icon.
-		- If the Password is not correct while submission will display a wrong icon.
+		- If the Password is not correct while submission it will display a wrong icon.

-		- If the User details is not registered it will throw following error "Error!
+		- If the User details are not registered it will throw the following error "Error!
 Invalid username or password!"

 		- If the user is registered it will redirect to the Home screen.

 	'Forget Password Screen'.
-		- EmailId need to be provied by the user to send the forgot password details.
+		- EmailId need to be provided by the user to send the forgot password details.
-		- If the Email is left blank while submission will display a wrong icon.
+		- If the Email is left blank while submission it will display a wrong icon.
-		- If the Email format is not correct while submission will display a wrong icon.
+		- If the Email format is not correct while submission it will display a wrong icon.
-		- If the EmailId doesn't exist it will throw following error "Error!
+		- If the EmailId doesn't exist it will throw the following error "Error!
 Email not exists!"
-		- If the User details is not registered it will throw following error "Error!
+		- If the User details are not registered it will throw the following error "Error!
 Email not exists!"

 		- Once the registered user provides the valid email id, it will show following message "Your password is successfully sent to your email."

-		- Registered user will get the email with password.
+		- Registered user will get the email with password link.

 		- User can click on "Click Here" link to get back to the login screen.